1. Plush Bedding

 12. Wi-Fi Info

 Display Wi-Fi information prominently to save guests the hassle of asking for internet details.
 Frame the network name and password and place it on a nightstand or desk.
-Use neat, legible font for clarity.
+Use a neat and legible font for clarity.

-This small gesture adds a polished touch and ensures your guests can connect easily.
+This small gesture adds a polished touch, ensuring your guests can connect easily.
 Whether for work or leisure, accessible Wi-Fi enhances their experience and demonstrates your hospitality.

 13. Reading Materials